-Among the realizations found in steps 5, 6, and 7, if $ecost_1$ is the minimum, we add the required intermediate array of constants found in step 5 to T. If $ecost_2$ is the minimum, we add the odd versions of constants in T_i to M without repetition and move T_i from T to S. Otherwise, we add the required intermediate array(s) of constants found in step 7 to T. In case of equality of cost values, the realization found in step 6 is favored first, and then the one found in step 5.
-This is because that in the realizations of constants in M is larger than that among the realizations of the arrays of constants.
-For our example, $ecost_1$ is the minimum cost value, thus [3 6] is added to T.
+Among the realizations found in Steps 5, 6, and 7, if $ecost_1$ is the minimum, we add the required intermediate array of constants found in Step 5 to T. If $ecost_2$ is the minimum, we add the odd versions of constants in T_i to M without repetition and move T_i from T to S. Otherwise, we add the required intermediate array(s) of constants found in Step 7 to T. In case of equality of cost values, the realization found in Step 6 is favored first and then, the one found in Step 5.
+This is because the sharing in the realizations of constants in M is larger than the sharing among the realizations of the arrays of constants.
+For our example, $ecost_1$ is the minimum cost value.
+Thus, [3 6] is added to T.